vlad-amelin/Luminary_Takehome/README.md

 * If the user pulls the recycler view, the cache will be cleared and the system will hit the endpoint to get new data
 * Write unit test for any business logic that is written
 * Improve on the existing code
+* Might be overkill for such simple requirements but show off your over-engineering skills and preferred architecture patterns